dfmgr/.github/profile/README.md

 ## 👋 Welcome to dfmgr repo 👋

-This repo is used as a base for the dfmgr install script
+This repo is used as a base for my dotfiles

 ```shell
 sudo git clone https://github.com/casjay-dotfiles/scripts "/usr/local/share/CasjaysDev/scripts" && \